Table of Contents (click to expand)

 To confirm, forensic experts will then usually perform more rigorous tests.

-Luminescence is a phenomenon where a chemical substance emits light.
+Luminescence is a phenomenon where a chemical substance emits light without being heated.
 This can happen in two broad ways, chemiluminescence and photoluminescence.

 Chemiluminescence, as the name suggests, occurs via a chemical reaction.
 A subset of chemiluminescence is bioluminescence, in which life, through certain metabolic reactions, creates light.
 One of the best examples of this is fireflies.

-Photoluminescence is light emission caused by light, and there are two types: fluorescence and phosphorescence.
+Photoluminescence is when light causes a chemical to in turn release light.
+There are two types of photoluminescence: fluorescence and phosphorescence.
 For this article, we’re only interested in fluorescence.

 Chemiluminescence: Detecting Blood

-A chemical called luminol (for the nerds, the IUPAC name is 5-Amino-2,3-dihydrophthalazine-1,4-dione) is frequently used to detect blood stains at a crime scene.
-Luminol associates with the hemoglobin in blood.
-Hydrogen peroxide is always required for this reaction.
+A chemical called luminol (for the fellow nerds, the IUPAC name is 5-Amino-2,3-dihydrophthalazine-1,4-dione) is frequently used to detect blood stains at a crime scene.

-When luminol mixed with a little hydrogen peroxide comes in contact with hemoglobin, or rather, the heme in the hemoglobin, a blue hue is generated.
+When luminol is mixed with a little hydrogen peroxide and contacts hemoglobin (the molecule in RBCs that transports oxygen and gives your blood a red color), or rather, the heme in the hemoglobin, a blue hue is generated.

-It isn’t easy to visualize this light if the ambient light is bright and is therefore best seen in dark conditions.
-The light is emitted as long as the reaction keeps going, so multiple sprays of luminol may be required.
+The best conditions to see this blue hue is in the dark because the light is quite faint.
+The light is emitted as long as the chemicals react, so multiple sprays of luminol may be required.

 When semen is exposed to wavelengths between 430-470 nm (within the visible spectrum), it generates an orange fluorescence.
 This can be visualized by using a light filter to filter out all other wavelengths of light besides the fluorescing light.
 This prevents interference from other sources.